 - One-time costs will include changes required to online policy statements, creation of opt-out policies, and development of a tracking system for consumers requesting data.

 - Potential fines:

-- Civil penalties of up to $7,500 per violation, following a notice and failure to cure the violation within 30 days of notice
+- There are civil penalties of up to $7,500 per violation, following notice and failure to cure the breach within 30 days of notification.

 Are you ready?
 Maybe you are in some areas and not in others.
 If you need help, contact CH Consulting Group – we can help you assess the current state and create a strategic roadmap that ensures you are compliant with CCPA.
 Hopefully, this will help you determine what steps to take to minimize the costs to your business.